altoxml/board/minutes/2020/2020-07-16 ALTO Board Meeting Minutes.md

 provided a snapshot of his experiences with ALTO from his work with [kraken](https://github.com/mittagessen/kraken) and handwriting recognition.
-He flagged the importance of encoding reading order, a function that needs a level of granularity and is not supported by any current serialization format.
+He flagged the importance of encoding reading order, a function that needs a high level of granularity and is not supported by any current serialization format.
 Art brought up ALTO's existing [reading order ticket](https://github.com/altoxml/schema/issues/18), which has become dated but has also been flagged relatively recently as a high